-- (3C) Collaborate with the Planning Department and relevant city agencies in the monitoring of the Plans' implementation program at approximately every fifth year, in coordination with the Monitoring Program required by the Administrative Code Section 10.E; and provide input to Plan adrea monitoring efforts for required time-series reporting. - (b2) Representation and Appointments. - (IA) The CAC shall consist of 13 members representing the diversity of the Eastern Neighborhoods; key stakeholders, including resident renters, resident homeowners, low-income residents, local merchants, established neighborhood groups within the PP and PP and PP and other groups identified through refinement of the CAC process. - (2B) All members shall live, work, own property or own a business in the Eastern Neighborhoods Plan Area they are appointed to represent. - (3C) The Board of Supervisors shall appoint a total of eight members to the CAC, with two members representing each of the four Eastern Neighborhoods Plan Areas.
-Based on this representational requirement and the Supervisorial District boundaries, the District 10 Supervisor shall nominate 4 CAC members, the District 6 Supervisor shall nominate 2 CAC members, and the District 8 and District 9 Supervisors each shall nominate 1 CAC member.
-The appointment of each of the Board's CAC nominees shall be confirmed by the full Board of Supervisors. - ($4\underline{D}$) The Mayor shall appoint a total of five members, with one member representing each of the four neighborhoods, and one at-large member. - $(\underline{\mathfrak{s}}\underline{E})$ Members shall serve for two-year terms, but those terms shall be staggered such that, of the initial membership, some members will be randomly selected to serve four year terms and some will serve two year terms. - (6F) At the first official meeting of the CAC, which shall not occur until the entire 13 member CAC is appointed by the respective appointment process, a lottery shall be conducted in order to randomly select four Board of Supervisors appointees and two Mayoral appointees to serve four-year terms.
+(2) Representation and Appointments.

+- (A) The CAC shall consist of 13 14 19 members representing the diversity of the Eastern Neighborhoods; key stakeholders, including resident renters, resident homeowners, low-income residents, local merchants, established neighborhood groups within the Plan Area; and other groups identified through refinement of the CAC process.
+The 19 members of the CAC shall be comprised of 15 voting members and 4 non-voting members as set forth below. - (B) All members shall live, work, own property or own a business in the Eastern Neighborhoods Plan Area they are appointed to represent.
+For purposes of this Subsection, the Eastern Neighborhoods Plan Area also shall include the Western SoMa Planning Area Special Use District as set forth in Planning Code Section 823. - (C) The Board of Supervisors shall appoint a total of eight nine members to the CAC, with two members representing each of the four Eastern Neighborhoods Plan Areas.
+Based on this representational requirement and the Supervisorial District boundaries, the District 10 Supervisor shall nominate 4 four CAC members, the District 6 and District 9 Supervisors shall nominate 2 two CAC members, and the District 8 and District 9 Supervisors each shall nominate 4 one CAC member.
+The appointment of each of the Board's CAC nominees shall be confirmed by the full Board of Supervisors. - (D) The Mayor shall appoint a total of five six_members, with one voting_member representing each of the four neighborhoods, and one two voting_at-large members.
+In addition, the Mayor shall appoint two non-voting at-large members. - (E) The Western SoMa Planning Area Task Force shall appoint one-two non-voting members representing the Western SoMa Planning Area Special Use District.
+Should the Task Force be terminated or otherwise stop meeting for a period of 6 months or more, the Board President shall appoint the members representing the Western SoMa Planning Area Special Use District.
+In either case, this these CAC members shall be confirmed by the full Board of Supervisors.